 Maybe, just maybe you shouldn't store a majority of the keys required to validate something on the same computer.
 Especially if those keypairs control assets worth close to half a billion dollars.
 Holy heck.

 The malware was in the offer letter.
 This is the kind of social engineering attack that I bet any one of you reading this article could fall for.
 Hell, I'd probably fall for this.
 This may be the wrong kind of take to have, but I'm really starting to wonder if using LinkedIn so much is actually bad for security.
 It's not just recruiters reading through LinkedIn anymore, it's also threat actors that are trying to break in and do God knows what.
 Maybe we as an industry should stop feeding all of that data into LinkedIn.
 Not only would it give you less recruiter spam, maybe it'll make spearphishing attacks more difficult too.

 Either way, I may end up getting a disposable machine for dealing with reading PDFs from unknown sources in the future.
 I could use a virtual machine for this, but if my threat model includes PDFs having exploits in them then I probably can't trust a virtual machine to be a reasonable security barrier.
 I don't know.
 It sucks that we can't trust people anymore.

 I kinda wish we could.

-This article was posted on M07 09 2022.
 Facts and circumstances may have changed since publication.
 Please contact me before jumping to conclusions if something seems wrong or unclear.